 Feedback from the survey also showed some common concerns including:

 - Keeping the beach and promenade accessible during and after construction

 - Potential impact on businesses/tourism while work is taking place (particularly during peak tourism times)

 We would like to thank everyone who completed the survey, we will take your views into account as we progress the scheme.

 The pre-application consultation period for the Central Rhyl Coastal Defences Scheme ended on 09 February 2022.
 A public exhibition for the scheme was held at Rhyl Town Hall on 25 and 26 January 2022.

-The planning application has now been submitted to Denbighshire County Council and is now available to view online.
+The planning application was submitted to Denbighshire County Council and is available to view online.
 The application reference is 45/2022/0271.

 Should you have comments relating to the planning application, these should be directed to Denbighshire County Council's Planning Department.

 Approval for funding for the scheme is being finalised and subject to this, we expect construction to start in early 2023 and take approximately two and a half years.

 Construction of the western section elements would take approximately the full construction period.
 Development of the eastern section is proposed to take approximately one and a half years.